gazev/tracker/README.md

 The tracker expects clients to signal that they finished a download, if a client doesn't do this or doesn't shut down gracefully we will accumulate entries on the DB eternally 🥶

+There is nothing done here to add `torrents` to the tracker, for testing purposes I just hardcoded them with `shelve` (WIP)